infinyon/labs-projects/data-pipelines/github-to-discord.md

 OK
 ```

-An alert with `:star2: 1769` will show-up in yoru discord channel.
+An alert with `:star2: 1769` will show-up in your discord channel.

 ### References